 One of my other loves during this time was "thrifting" and hunting through yard sales.
 I was drawn to vintage fabrics in stunning florals or modern designs.
 I loved the idea of re-purposing fabrics to created one-of-a-kind bags and accessories; pieces that had a history, a patina, and a vintage flair.
 I sold my little bags on Esty until the summer of 2011, when my husband and I relocated from Florida to Texas.
 A few days before moving, we found out I was pregnant.
 We were thrilled, but knew big changes were in store.
 I closed my Etsy shop indefinitely to focus on the move, my job change, and of course, my baby.

-My son is now 7 years old and we just adopted his two-year-old brother.
+My son is now 8 years old and we just adopted his three-year-old brother.
 Though my life is still busy, I have made it a priority to be making again.
 In particular, creating something new out of something old.
 Though I still love sewing, I now create using my first love, jewelry design.
 This time my medium of choice is vintage tin canisters.
 I fell for their unique designs while walking through thrift stores.
 They were the perfect way to mix my loves, thrifting and designing with pattern and color.

 If you have read this far, thank you so much for taking an interest in me.
 I hope that you will browse through my shop and please, feel free to contact me if you have any questions.
 You can also follow me on Instagram @tinboxdesigns.
 Thanks, and have a wonderful day!